successful company sale

-Estimated number of hours for a company that can be sold without problems:
+Estimated number of hours for a easily sellable company:

-– Documentation, preparation of figures and research: 50 hours
+– Documentation, processing of figures and research: 50 hours

 Success fee : The consultant charges 5% of the transaction value (purchase price).
-In the event of success, the base fee is offset against the contingency fee.
+In the event of success, the base fee will be deducted from the success fee.

 |Total transaction amount:|